 - (a) This Society's name shall normally be abbreviated to "CompSoc". - (b) The Officers shall be elected from the Membership in Hilary Term, until the the first Trinity after the next Annual General Meeting.
 Should an Officer be unable to continue, a replacement shall be elected at the next General Meeting, until which time the committee may temporarily appoint a replacement.
 Ex-presidents of the Society may sit on the Committee (ex prior officio), in addition to the normal Committee Members, at the committee's discretion. - (c) Should it be deemed necessary, the Committee may create additional posts up to the maximum provided for in the constitution.
-These posts shall be either co-opted by the committee or elected by the membership at a general meeting, at the discretion of the committee. - (d) There shall be at least one General Meeting each Term. - (e) There will be at least 2 committee members present in person at each General Meeting. - (f) All Members may guestion Officers of the Society at a General Meeting. - (g) If the university proctors request a constitutional amendment, and the general meeting following this request fails to meet quorum, the committee have the power to enforce this amendment immediately.
-Members must be notified of any such change. - (h) Complaints against members of the Society shall be dealt with as specified by the Complaints Procedure for Non-sports Clubs. - (i) The Society endorses the Code of Conduct. - (j) Sponsors of the Society may refer to their sponsorship as "membership", but that does not mean they are members of the society.
+These posts shall be either co-opted by the committee or elected by the membership at a general meeting, at the discretion of the committee. - (d) There shall be at least one General Meeting each Term. - (e) There will be at least two committee members present in person at each General Meeting. - (f) All types of Member may question Officers of the Society at a General Meeting. - (g) If the university proctors request a constitutional amendment, and the general meeting following this request fails to meet quorum, the committee have the power to enforce this amendment immediately.
+Members must be notified of any such change. - (h) Complaints against members of the Society shall be dealt with as specified by the Complaints Procedure for Non-sports Clubs. - (i) The Society endorses the Code of Conduct. - (j) Sponsors of the Society may refer to their sponsorship as "membership", but that does not mean they are members of the society. - (k) Each person may hold at most two proxy votes.